DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 * `<ENTITLEMENT_KEY>` is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
 * `<USER_EMAIL>` is the email address associated with your IBMid.

-> **Note**
+> Note:
-> The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
-You must set the docker-username to `cp` to use an entitlement key as docker-password.
+> 1. The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
+You must set the *docker-username* to **cp** to use an entitlement key as *docker-password*.

-The `my-odm-docker-registry` secret name is used for the `image.pullSecrets` parameter when you run a helm install of your containers.
+> 2. The `ibm-entitlement-key` secret name will be used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
 The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

 #### c.
 Add the public IBM Helm charts repository